 Additional photos (with thanks) provided by Brian Morris are below.
 Brian was involved in the supply of the trucks including a later model.
 When the business was sold, all of the vehicles went to Tommy Lawson’s collection of vintage trucks.
 Unfortunately, a fire destroyed them (and the entire collection).

 This next photo is the Lowcock’s Lemonade Lledo collectible vehicle.
-These trucks occasional pop up on eBay UK.
-The truck was apparently a limited promotional run of 1500 units (according to long gone eBay listings).
-The box does say they are made to special order but does not detail production date or production run.
+These trucks occasionally pop up on eBay UK.
+The truck was apparently a limited promotional run of 1500 units (according to long-gone eBay listings).
+The box does say they are made to special order but does not detail the production date or production run.
 I am including the only photo I can find that talks of the limited production run (certificate looks like it says 1988).
 I am not sure why the promotional run was made.

 Please take the time to visit the pages of other Lowcock’s Lemonade memorabilia.

 If you have any photos of Lowcock Lemonade items that you are happy for me to post on this page, please let me know.

 Thanks to the wonders of the Internet Archive, I am able to share some photos/images from Lowcock’s Lemonade.
 Again, I need to stress I am not affiliated or associated and I believe you cannot buy Lowcock’s Lemonade.
 Simply sharing the information as I get regular inquiries about Lowcock’s Lemonade.

 I am interested in Lowcock’s Lemonade collectibles, old bottles, etc. purely because it features my surname.
 If you have Lowcock’s Lemonade collectible items you no longer want and wish to donate (or have the photo put on this page), please do contact me.
 Keep in mind I am not an heir to any Lowcock Lemonade fortune, so donations are preferred.